GhostWording/PublicDocumentation/API/Sections/messaging.md

 * __recipient__ : id of the womand recipient of the message. facebook id should be provided, deviceid if known.
 * __message__ : definition of the message to send.
   * __textid__: id of the choosen text (this must be the text id, not the prototypeid). if the message is completely created by the user (without a source text as a base of the message) then this can be left empty.
+  * __gender__ : gender of message sender, "male" or "female"
-  * __content__ : if the text is the original one, this can be empty.
+  * __type__ : context type of the message, can be "direct" for messages sent directly from one user to another or "game" if the message * __content__ : if the text is the original one, this can be empty.
 If the message was customized by the user then the new content must be specified here.
-  * __isUserMessage__ : if the message was customized by the user then this should be set to `true`.
+  * __isUserCustom__ : if the message was customized by the user then this should be set to `true`.
   * __imageName__ : the name of the image to send (only the name, not full path).
 If the image is a personal user picture then "UserImage" should be provided instead.
   * __localTimestamp__ : the datetime of the creation of the message